 Vision and Goals

 •Commit to a two-year term, with terms staggered so that half of the board’s membership will be new and half returning every year.

-- Participate in an annual summer retreat (July 8-11, 2018, Location to be announced).
+•Participate in an annual summer retreat (July 2019, location to be announced).

 •Meet as an entire board virtually four times during the school year at an agreed upon time.

 •Interface and/or collaborate with national and student leadership boards.

 •Participate in local and national events as available and needed, such as Democracy Coach and teacher training, Civics Day, and national conferences or panels.

 •The expected time commitment is approximately four hours per month, aside from the three-day summer retreat.

 In addition to offering GC invaluable insight into our work, TLB members will receive significant benefits and leadership opportunities, including:

 Leadership and skill development, with the potential to contribute to curricular development, program design, pilot projects, advocacy

 •Invitations to local and national GC and Action Civics events and activities, including potential

 •Each member is appointed for a two-year term.
 At the end of each two-year term, members may reapply.
 If a member discontinues leading Generation Citizen programming or teaching in general, they are expected to inform Juanita Montes de Oca, Manager of National Program and Curricular Development.

 How to Apply

-Interested GC educators should submit an online application by May 15, 2018.
+Interested GC educators should submit an online application by April 1, 2019.
 Selected applicants will be invited to interview with members of GC’s national program team, who will make final decisions and extend invitations for membership.
 Board members will be selected based on the following criteria:

 •History of partnership with Generation Citizen

-- Passion for teaching Action Civics
+•Passion for teaching Action Civics

 •Experience with civic engagement and leadership

 •Familiarity with larger trends in education

-- Ability to work collaboratively and with creativity and flexibility
+•Ability to work collaboratively and with creativity and flexibility

-- Ability to advocate for Action Civics among colleagues and in the broader community
+•Interest in and ability to advocate for Action Civics among colleagues and in the broader community

 Additionally, staff will consider the composition of the group as a whole in order to achieve its goal of representing a diverse body of educators.